Adoptee Excellence Scholarship

 Application Instructions

-Your application will not be considered unless all required documents are submitted in the same email (with exceptions for your letter of recommendation and official transcript, if applicable).
-Files must be uploaded in either a Word document or PDF file as specified below (no Google Document links or other file-hosting websites).
+Your application will not be considered unless all required documents are submitted and received by the due date on May 1, 2026 at 11:59 p.m.
+EST. Files must be uploaded in either a Word document or PDF file as specified below (no Google Document links or other file-hosting websites).

 Frequently Asked Questions